« Comment on the Forum | Main | Deuteroproto in Luke 6:1 »

 The reason for the confusion is because of the traditional understanding of verses 38-38.
 If Jesus is bringing superior clothes and superior wineskins, then shouldn’t He also have superior wine?
 But since old wine is better, does this mean that the new wine of Jesus in inferior?

-There have been numerous ways of handling this verse.
+There have been numerous ways of explaining how to understand this verse.
+Below are several possibilities that have been proposed over the years, ordered (in my opinion) by increasing probability.
 First, some, like Marcion, have simply removed the verse since it seemed to disagree with what they thought the passage was saying.
-Marcion also cut out of his Bible much of the Old Testament and many of the other difficult parables of Jesus (Mead 1988:234).
+Marcion also cut out of his Bible much of the Old Testament and many of the other difficult parables of Jesus (Metzger 2002:115; Mead 1988:234).
+So the first solution is simply to ignore or reject the verse.
 There are, however, other less drastic solutions.

 Third, some focus in the word drunk (Gk. piōn) and understand the verse as saying that once a person has become drunk on old wine, they don’t really want more (“new”) wine, for they are already drunk.
 The old is good enough, and it accomplished its purpose.
 They’ll stick with what has worked.
 This imagery fits with the fact that Jesus is at a party where some of the participants may well have become drunk.